 The analyst must define the fuel information that is used in the study area in MOVES.
-The "Fuel Supply, "Fuel Formulation", "fuelusagefraction", and "AFVT" importers are used to enter the necessary information to describe fuel type and fuel mix for each respective MOVES run.
+The "Fuel Supply, "Fuel Formulation", "Fuel Usage Fraction", and "Alternative Vehicle Fuels & Technologies (AFVT)" importers are used to enter the necessary information to describe fuel type and fuel mix for each respective MOVES run.
 The analyst should obtain this type of data through the interagency coordination process.
+Users can now set CNG fractions for all HD source types using the AVFT importer.